anasjameel300/dlia-practice/README.md

 ## Notes

-- All images are displayed using matplotlib for better visualization
+- All images are displayed using matplotlib for better visualization (for practice scripts)
 - The code includes detailed comments explaining each operation
 - Both practice files can be run independently
 - No files are saved to disk - everything is displayed in memory
+- The ANN script reads `airlines_flights_data.csv` from the repository root

 ## Troubleshooting